JonnyDawe/arcgis-animate-markers-plugin/README.md

 #### mapView _`required`_

-The MapView associated with the layer.
+The MapView associated with the LayerView that will have its point symbols animated.

 #### layerView _`required`_